-At Bean, Lloyd, Mukherji, & Taylor, our lawyers consult government authorities and academic specialists in explaining to government officials the dangers posed to you and your family if you return to your native country.
-Our office prepares documentation and eyewitness testimony on your behalf.
-We accompany you to any meetings, interviews or hearings with immigration or State Department officials, making sure your rights and interests are protected at all times.
+At Bean, Lloyd, Mukherji, & Taylor, LLP, our lawyers consult government authorities and academic specialists in explaining to government officials the dangers posed to you and your family if you were to return to your native country.
+Our office prepares documentation and expert testimony on your behalf.
+We accompany you to any interviews or hearings with immigration officials, making sure your rights and interests are protected at all times.

 Seeking asylum requires careful preparation and an understanding of how to present your case.
-To schedule an appointment and learn more about how we can help you, contact political asylum attorneys at Bean, Lloyd, Mukherji, & Taylor today.
+To schedule an appointment and learn more about how we can help you, contact asylum attorneys at Bean, Lloyd, Mukherji, & Taylor, LLP today.

 Who Can Apply For Asylum

 While each case is different, the following groups are often eligible for asylum:

 - Iranian dissidents

 - Opponents to China’s One Child policy

 - Political refugees from Cuba, Sierra Leone, Turkmenistan, Columbia, the Philippines, Eritrea, Ethiopia, Somalia, Pakistan, Kazakhstan, the Russian Federation and Tibet

 - Members of Burma’s (Myanmar) National League for Democracy